 AHC’s program for middle and high school students aims to keep teens in school and help them maximize their options after high school.
-The program includes one-on-one tutoring, mentoring, college visits, SAT test prep, help with scholarship and financial aid applications, and a variety of enriching experiences.
+The program includes one-on-one tutoring, college visits, SAT test prep, and a variety of enriching experiences.
 The formula has proved successful.
 One hundred percent of the seniors in AHC’s teen program have graduated from high school since we began tracking the program in 2008.
-More than 80 percent of these students have continued on to college.
+And nearly all students have continued on to college.

 AHC’s Summer Camp program is designed to prevent learning loss – a particular challenge for low-income students – through both educational and enrichment experiences.
-Last year, 94% of students tested showed no loss or some gain in sight words and nearly all of the children who are also in the After-School program showed no loss in reading fluency and comprehension.
+Last year, 94% of students tested showed no loss or increased their reading levels.
 The best thing about Summer Camp?
 Kids are having so much fun they don’t even realize they’re building literacy and math skills, too.

 AHC Summer Camp makes learning fun